Beth-Gg/Grocery-shopping-list/README.md

 We recommend using these privileges responsibly and only accessing and modifying user accounts within the scope of your administrative duties.

+#Authentication and Authorization
+To utilize its capabilities, the shopping list website requires registration.
+The listings page is not accessible to users who are not signed up or logged in.
+Both users and administrators have a logout option located within the navigation bar.
+Users are sent to the login page by clicking the logout button.
+Users may add lists, along with the dates and items they include, on the lists page, which also shows any existing lists that have been established.
+An administrator has the ability to add, remove, and edit users.

+#Overview of CRUD CAPABILITIES
+##Features
+###USER
+A user can
+a.
+Create  : A user can create an account and set up their password.
+A User can create a list with list items inside after he/she has signed up
+b.
+Read: Users can see the lists he/she has created
+c.
+Delete: User can delete a list that has been created
+d.
+Update: A user can edit the lists name, date and the items inside the list
+### Admin
+An admin has the following features
+a.
+Create: An admin can create a user
+b.
+Read: Users information is displayed on the admins dashboard
+c.
+Update: An Admin can change/update users credentials(i.e. username and password)
+d.
+Delete: An admin can delete a user from the database.

+#Database Justification
+Adaptable Schema Architecture: A flexible, schema-less document model is used by the NoSQL database MongoDB.
+This adaptability is useful for managing data with varied formats, which is typical in shopping lists where different properties may apply to different products.
+Scalability: Because MongoDB is made to scale horizontally across several servers, it can manage a big user base and an expanding dataset.
+Scalability is important as user loads on a shopping list website may fluctuate.
+Excellent Results: MongoDB's read and write speed is optimized.
+Its memory-mapped storage engine and index support make it an effective query tool, particularly when working with big datasets.
+Framework for Aggregation: A strong aggregation architecture offered by MongoDB enables sophisticated data processing, filtering, and querying.
+This may be used to create summary, analytics, and personalized shopping list views.
+Ecosystem and Community: The MongoDB community is sizable and vibrant.
+This indicates that a wealth of information, guides, and third-party tools are accessible.
+Various drivers for different programming languages are part of the MongoDB ecosystem.